Create custom document extractor in the Cloud Console

 After you create the bucket, the Select folder page appears for that bucket.

-Next, you will import your documents into your dataset to be stored in the empty bucket you created.
+Next, you will import your documents into your dataset.

 For Data split, select Unassigned.
 The document in this folder will not be assigned to either the testing or training set.
-This bucket contains one W-2 PDF file.
+Leave Import with auto-labeling unchecked.

 Click Import.
 Document AI reads the documents from the bucket into the dataset.
 It does not modify the import bucket or read from the bucket after the import is complete.